robert-ulrich-hofmann/kde-touchpad-widget/README.md

-# kde-touchpad-widget
+# KDE touchpad widget

-KDE widget to see and change the status of the touchpad
+KDE widget to see and change the status of the touchpad.
+Works with Plasma 6.
+No right-click menu.